 Pros

-- Full serverโside rendering (SEOโfriendly)
+- Full server‑side rendering (SEO‑friendly)

-- No clientโside rendering dependency
+- No client‑side rendering dependency

 - Better control over content consistency